-TeamViewer is a popular software used for remote access over the internet to and from your system for Linux, MacOS, and Windows.
-This application can connect to any personal computer or server in a manner that you can use it as if you were sitting in front of it.
-TeamViewer works as a remote control to your partner’s computer system, letting you build a remote session.
-Both you and your partner need to have this small application installed and started, even as non-administrators.
-All you need to know is your partner’s ID and password in order to control their computer.
+TeamViewer is a popular software for remote access over the Internet to and from your system for Linux, MacOS and Windows.
+This application can connect to any personal computer or server so that you can use it as if you were sitting right in front of it.
+TeamViewer works as a remote control for your partner’s computer system and allows you to establish a remote session.
+Both you and your partner must have this small application installed and running, even if you are not an administrator.
+All you need to know is your partner’s ID and password to control his computer.

-In this article, we will explain how you can install the TeamViewer application on your Ubuntu system, both through the UI and the command line.
+In this article, we will explain how to install the TeamViewer application on your Ubuntu system, both from the user interface and from the command line.

 Installation of TeamViewer Through Ubuntu Command Line